ProfEngel/OpenTuneWeaver/readme.md

 ```

 **After installation:**

-wait until the installation is done, then press y for starting the ui.
-The ui starts on port http://yourIP:8080
+wait until the installation is done (approx. 5-10 min.), then press y for starting the ui.
+The ui starts on port http://your(runpod)IP:8080

 In Runpod access via Runpod web interface on port 8080.